 Only marketplace participants that meet the definition of "participant dealer" are permitted to provide DEA to clients.
-NI 23-103 defines a participant dealer as a marketplace participant that is an investment dealer or, in Québec, a foreign approved participant as defined in the Rules of the Montréal Exchange as amended from time to time.
+NI 23-103 defines a participant dealer as a marketplace participant that is an investment dealer.
+This is due to the fact that providing-DEA to a client triggers the registration requirements under applicable Canadian securities legislation.